 Modern, ethical practices are employed by all of our factories.
 Our factories in Hong Kong / China participate in an annual SMETA audit, which focuses on labour standards, health and safety, the environment, and business ethics.
 Our factories have a 100% pass rate.
 All employees receive paid holiday, sick pay, and insurance cover.
 Employees hold regular meetings, and an elected representative communicates feedback or issues to management to be addressed.

 Our fabrics are sourced from Japan, Korea, Europe, Hong Kong, China and Indonesia, through a handful of reputable mills with whom we have also been working with for a number of years.

-Our garments are packaged in recyclable packaging, and where possible we ship via sea cargo to reduce our carbon footprint.
+Our garments are packaged in biodegradable bags made from cornstarch – instead of plastic – and where possible we ship via sea cargo to reduce our carbon footprint.